huggingface/hub-docs/docs/hub/spaces-advanced-usage.md

 ## Using OpenCV in Spaces

 In order to use OpenCV, you'll need to add it to both the `packages.txt` and `requirements.txt` files in your repository.
 If those files don't exist, you'll need to create them.
-For an example, [see this sample repository](https://huggingface.co/spaces/templates/gradio_opencv/tree/main).
+For example, [see this sample repository](https://huggingface.co/spaces/templates/gradio_opencv/tree/main).

 ## Using Spaces for Organization cards